StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-reports/save-download-a-case-report.md

 5. Check the preview to ensure everything is correct.

 6. Select **Save and download**.

+    !!! info "Saved files access"
         This action downloads the file to your computer and also saves it in the **Attachments** tab.
 Any user can then access and download it from there.

 <h2>Next steps</h2>